Campus Climate Survey - Fall 2017

 - Emergency Contraception is available at the Wellness Center Health Services for a discounted student price

 - EC is also available at some pharmacies without a prescription for those 18 years or older.
 In Hornell, EC is available at Wal-Mart, Rite Aid, and Wegman's Pharmacy.
 The Alfred Pharmacy does not provide EC.

 Third Step: Deciding about Making a Statement and Staying Safe

 Choosing to report does not require that a criminal or judicial proceeding be completed.
 Anonymous reports allow us to be aware of offenses that may be occurring on campus.
 Contact Counseling Services at 607-871-2300 for help in submitting an anonymous report.

 At AU, the following offices can help:

-You may decide to make a sexual misconduct report to the Dean of Students.
+You may decide to make a sexual misconduct report to the Dean of Student Wellbeing.
 If you do this, it does not mean that you must then make a criminal complaint to the police.
-Filing a sexual misconduct report with the Dean of Students merely documents that an incident occurred at AU or involved a student at AU.
+Filing a sexual misconduct report with the Dean of Student Wellbeing merely documents that an incident occurred at AU or involved a student at AU.

 You may choose to make a complaint of violation of the Sexual Misconduct Policy at AU if you are interested in pressing a complaint against an AU student.

-The Dean of Students’ office is located in the 2nd floor of the Powell Campus Center.
+The Dean of Student Wellbeing office is located in the 2nd floor of the Powell Campus Center

 For Local Police and Emergency Services, call 911.